Posted 28-Dec-2022 13:42:39

 Category: Broadstone Equine

-Well, 2021 has finally come to a close, and after taking a collective sigh of relief, it’s time to plan for 2022.
-Considering most of us are still dealing with the chaos and anxiety of life in a pandemic and economic uncertainty, it’s likely that most haven’t started off 2022 pondering all the ways our horses could rack up high dollar vet bills, or heaven forbid, pass away.
+2022 is coming to a close, and after taking a collective sigh of relief, let’s plan for 2023!
+It is fair to say many of us are still dealing with the fall out from the chaos and anxiety of life in a pandemic and the resulting kind of/sort of/still possible recession, so it’s likely that no one wants to kick off 2023 pondering all the ways our horses could rack up high dollar vet bills, or heaven forbid, pass away.

-I realize that is scary language, but if the last two years have taught us anything, it is to prepare for the unexpected!
-Don’t get me wrong, I realize that most horseowners don’t want to hang out at the barn chatting about worst case scenarios, but as in many areas of life, what you don’t know can hurt you, and putting your head in the sand is rarely a successful strategy.
-So, without being too morbid, but in the interest of helping you protect your horses and your bank account, here are some reasons you should put “Get A Horse Insurance Policy” on your 2022 to-do list.
+But if the last two years have taught us anything, it is to prepare for the unexpected!
+While no one wants to hang out at the barn chatting about worst case scenarios, as in many areas of life, what you don’t know can hurt you, and putting your head in the sand is rarely a successful strategy.
+So without being too morbid, and in the spirit of my personal 2023 philosophy of the old proverb “Forewarned is Forearmed,” and in the interest of helping you protect your horses and your bank account, here are some reasons you should put “Get A Horse Insurance Policy” on your 2023 to-do list.

 It is a common belief that horses are safest at home and at the most risk while traveling and competing.
 Interestingly, several years ago when some colleagues did an anecdotal analysis of more than 2000 horses that had been insured over a two-year period, of those that died during that time, pasture accidents ranked as one of the top causes of death.